Please visit the below separate pages for these topics:

 Below please find a list of campus offices and services related to student mental and physical health and wellbeing.

 - Counseling and Psychological Services (CAPS) offers students free and confidential counseling and psychological services, as well as groups, workshops, and open forums.
-For more information about CAPS, their services, and how to schedule an appointment with their office, please visit their website.
+Please visit their website for more information about:

-- The Center for Mindfulness provides mindfulness and compassion practice and support, including programmatic offers, free live practice sessions, and resources.
+- Center for Mindfulness: provides mindfulness and compassion practice and support, including programmatic offers, free live practice sessions, and resources.

-- UC San Diego Recreation “engages the campus community to pursue lifelong wellbeing, growth, and success.”
-They offer a number of different opportunities, including classes, workshops, sports, outdoor adventuring, and wellness services.
+- UC San Diego Recreation: “engages the campus community to pursue lifelong wellbeing, growth, and success.”
+They offer a number of different opportunities, including:

 - Student Support Services and Resource Centers